Fire Engineering Training Community

 Bio:

 My name is David Polikoff.
-I am a Career Captain in Montgomery County Maryland, and a Volunteer in Prince Georges County Maryland Company 33 Kentland.
-I have been a career firefighter in Montgomery County for 20 years and a Volunteer for 22.
-I have had training in swift water rescue, ice diving, black water rescue diving and boat operations.
+I am a Battalion Chief in the Washington Metro area in Maryland, a Volunteer/Life Member in Prince Georges County Maryland Company 33 Kentland and a Volunteer in Carroll County Maryland at Sykesville Co.
+12. I have had training in swift water rescue, ice diving, black water rescue diving and boat operations.
 I am skilled in Truck Company, Engine Company and Heavy Rescue Squad operations.
 I am a level II instructor; I am a lead instructor the Montgomery County Public Service Training Academy.
-I have taught for the Illinois Fire Service Institute, and was an instructor for Maryland Fire and Rescue Institute (MFRI) Past presenter at FDIC
+I have taught for the Illinois Fire Service Institute, and was an instructor for Maryland Fire and Rescue Institute (MFRI) I am an Instructor with Capitol Fire Training LLC.
+I am a Past presenter at FDIC

 Web site: